 Welcome to City Tours Edinburgh.
-Come along on one of our walking tours in Edinburgh to learn more about the history of our beautiful City of Edinburgh.
+Come along on one of our walking tours in Edinburgh and learn more about the history of our beautiful City of Edinburgh.

 On our Greyfriars Kirkyard Tour learn about Greyfriars Historic Kirkyard which includes the Harry Potter connection and the tale of Greyfriars Bobby, the faithful little Skye terrier who slept by his masters grave for 14 years, the creepy tale of the Mackenzie poltergeist, The Covenanters and much more.